jwstegemann/fritz2-docs/Attributes and CSS.md

     }
 }
 ```
-Now that you can build what you want in your templates, lets make some [Components](Components.html) from it.
+Now that you can build what you want in your templates, let's create some [Components](Components.html) with it.